Web Highlights Tech Stack: Chrome Extension With 100k+ Users

 The reason for this is that they are essentially identical, except for the fact that they are loaded within my Vue.js app.
 To illustrate this, let’s compare the screenshot from my extension with the Vue.js PWA and note their similarities:

-You can see that the rich editor, the share button, and the toolbar are used in the web app and the Chrome extension.
-Many more components are used in both applications.
-However, I hope this comparison does a good job of showing the benefits of reusing web components.
+As you can see, the rich editor, share button, and toolbar are used in both the web app and the Chrome extension.
+Many other components are shared between the two as well.
+Hopefully, this comparison clearly shows the advantages of reusing web components.

 Blog